dhurlburtusa/shortcuts/ansible/ansible-notes.md

 **Roles**

+Roles allow you to package together taks, handlers, files, templates, variables, modules, and plugins.
+Roles can be uploaded and shared via Ansible Galaxy.

 Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
 Grouping content by roles also allows easy sharing of roles with other users.